 TeamCity allows configuring and starting one or more secondary server instances (nodes) in addition to the main one.
-The main and secondary nodes operate under the same license and share the TeamCity data directory and the database.
+The main and secondary nodes operate under the same license and share the TeamCity Data Directory and the database.

-Using the several nodes setup, you can:
+Using the multinode setup, you can:

 Improve the performance of the main server by delegating tasks to the secondary nodes.
 A secondary node can detect new commits and process data produced by running builds (build logs, artifacts, statistic values).

 After installation, each secondary node runs as a read-only copy of the main server.
 To extend its functionality, you can assign it to a certain responsibility.
 In this case, the secondary node will allow users to perform the most common actions on builds:

 Triggering a build, including a custom or personal one

 Stopping/deleting and pinning/tagging/commenting builds